 Ideally, we would book prenatally (when you’re around 24 weeks is good) so I can help you prepare for your postpartum period when you’re not “in the thick of it.”
 This also allows you to make sure I'm available when baby comes.
 That said, whenever you need me, you should reach out and if I’m available, I will do my best to support you.

 How far in advance do I need to secure your services?

 What is your fee, and what does it include?

 My packages and fees can be found here.
-All packages (with the exception of the Welcome Home Gift) include one 60-minute prenatal visit to discuss your postpartum preferences, dietary needs, and expectations in addition to unlimited e-mail, phone, and text support after the birth of your baby for the duration of our contract.
+All packages (with the exception of the Welcome Home Gift) include access to me via phone and text and email to discuss your postpartum preferences, dietary needs, and expectations in addition to unlimited e-mail, phone, and text support after the birth of your baby for the duration of our contract.